fwUniGit/Decision-Transformers-For-JSSP/NeuroLSDecisionTransformer/README.md

 Contains:

 **TrainerConfig**:
-Set various parameters like learning rate, batch size, and optimization settings.
+Sets various parameters like learning rate, batch size, and optimization settings.
 It includes settings for learning rate decay.

 **Trainer**:
 The main class responsible for training the model.
 Implements a training loop with epoch and batch processing, and includes methods for saving checkpoints and testing the model.
 Logsprogress to Weights & Biases (wandb).